 Intermediate gold miners

-This group also has a strong correlation to gold prices, though it’s lower than that of senior miners.
-Agnico Eagle Mines (AEM), Yamana Gold (AUY), Eldorado Gold (EGO), New Gold (NGD), and IAMGOLD (IAG) make up 11% of the VanEck Vectors Gold Miners ETF (GDX).
-On average, this group has shown a correlation of 0.90 with gold prices since 2013 as of September 21, 2016.
-The group’s YTD (year-to-date) 2016 correlation has been somewhat weaker but still significant at 0.88.
+Intermediate gold miners also have strong correlations with gold prices, though the correlations are lower than those of senior miners.
+Agnico Eagle Mines (AEM), Yamana Gold (AUY), Eldorado Gold (EGO), New Gold (NGD), and IAMGOLD (IAG) make up 13.6% of the VanEck Vectors Gold Miners ETF (GDX).
+On average, this group has shown a correlation of 0.92 with gold prices since 2013 as of July 25, 2016.
+Their YTD (year-to-date) 2016 correlation has been somewhat weaker but still significant at 0.88.

-Eldorado, on the other hand, has lagged behind its peers by a wide margin YTD, rising only 37%.
+Eldorado, on the other hand, has lagged behind peers by a wide margin YTD, rising by only 40%.
 Permitting issues and geographical concerns have plagued this company’s share price since the start of the year.
-New Gold (NGD) and Agnico Eagles Mines and New Gold have risen 90% and 80%, respectively.
+Agnico Eagles Mines and New Gold have risen 90% and 80%, respectively.
 Agnico is a quality miner with low costs, a strong balance sheet, and very good assets.
 This is the reason it has risen less as compared to its peers.
 Lower beta and high quality are the reasons that only Agnico’s stock price gained in 2015 while all its peers saw negative returns.

-The Direxion Daily Junior Gold Miners Index Bull 3x Shares ETF (JNUG) is another way of gaining exposure to increasing gold prices.
-JNUG comes with significant risk factors, however, so investors should invest according to their risk appetites.
+The Direxion Daily Junior Gold Miners Index Bull 3x Shares (JNUG) is another way of gaining exposure to increasing gold prices.
+JNUG comes with significant risk factors, however, so investors should invest according to their risk appetite.

-In the next article, we’ll see why royalty and streaming companies are lower beta plays on precious metals prices.
+In the next part, we’ll see why royalty and streaming companies are a lower beta play on precious metal prices.